 Japan Airlines also disappointed investors with its earnings

 guidance for the current business year.
 Its stock lost 4.4

 percent after hitting its highest level since relisting in

 September in the previous session.

 Still, there are encouraging signs in the corporate sector.

-Of the 57 companies that have reported quarterly figures as of
+Of the 57 companies that have reported quarterly figures so far,

-Tuesday, 53 percent of them either beat or met market
+53 percent of them either beat or met market expectations,

 after its first quarter earnings.